Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm

 \section{Dataset Generation}

-Our dataset is composed of five simulated scenes (\cref{fig:dataset} top row) and the corresponding ground truth data for continuous collisions between frames.
-From the UNC Dynamic Scene Benchmark~\cite{UNCBenchmark}, we include two co-dimensional cloth simulations with a large number of self-collisions (Cloth-Ball and Cloth-Funnel) and a simulation of a large number of rigid spherical bodies (N-Body).
-We also include two elastodynamic scenes featuring large compression and nonlinear buckling simulated using the method of~\citet{Li2020IPC} (Armadillo-Rollers and Rod-Twist).
+Our dataset is composed of \revv{six} simulated scenes (\cref{fig:dataset}) and the corresponding ground truth data for continuous collisions between frames.
+From the UNC Dynamic Scene Benchmark~\cite{UNCBenchmark}, we include two codimensional cloth simulations with a large number of self-collisions (cloth-ball and cloth-funnel) and a simulation of a large number of rigid spherical bodies (n-bodies).
+We also include \revv{three} elastodynamic scenes featuring large compression and nonlinear buckling simulated using the \ac{IPC} method~\cite{Li2020IPC} (armadillo-rollers, rod-twist, \revv{and puffer ball}).

+\revv{These scenes were chosen because they highlight a variety of dynamics (both rigid and soft body) and element types (codimensional shells and volumetric elements).
+In comparison to the UNC Dynamic Scene Benchmark~\cite{UNCBenchmark}, we include scenes with larger deformations (rod-twist) and larger element counts (puffer ball: 3.2M boxes).
+In comparison to \citet[Wang et al.]{Bolun2021Benchmark}, we include higher-resolution scenes\footnote{\revv{E.g., our rod-twist is 240K boxes versus \citet[Wang et al.'s]{Bolun2021Benchmark} mat-twist is only 19K boxes, or our puffer ball is 3.2M boxes versus \citet[Wang et al.'s]{Bolun2021Benchmark} golf ball is 124K boxes.}} with more complex deformations and challenging dynamics.
+In comparison to \citet[Serpa and Rodrigues]{Serpa:2020:Broadmark}, we focus our benchmark more on elastodynamics with continuous collisions between triangle meshes rather than discrete collisions between individual boxes under free-fall, Brownian motion, or gravity.}

-\paragraph*{Ground Truth.} We generate ground truth for each successive pair of frames from each scene, using a combination of symbolic computation and conservative filtering.
-While this might seem similar to the dataset of narrow-phase ground truth introduced by \citet{Bolun2021Benchmark}, they only provide a set of queries with no global mesh, nor are the queries separated by time step.
-Therefore, the dataset of \citet{Bolun2021Benchmark} is only suited for evaluating narrow-phase CCD algorithms, and this necessitates introducing a new dataset to evaluate broad-phase methods or CCD as a whole.
+\paragraph*{Ground Truth} We generate ground truth for each successive pair of frames from each scene, using a combination of symbolic computation and conservative filtering.
+While this might seem similar to the dataset of narrow-phase ground truth introduced by \citet[Wang et al.]{Bolun2021Benchmark}, they only provide a set of queries with no global mesh, nor are the queries separated by time step.
+Therefore, the dataset of \citet[Wang et al.]{Bolun2021Benchmark} is only suited for evaluating narrow-phase CCD algorithms, and this necessitates introducing a new dataset to evaluate broad-phase methods or CCD as a whole.